ericmjl/essays-on-data-science/docs/machine-learning/computational-bayesian-stats.md

 ```

 Because of a desire for convenience,
-we chose to use a single Normal distribution to sample all values.
+we chose to use a single normal distribution to sample all values.
 However, that distribution choice is going to bite us during sampling,
 because the values that we could possibly sample for the $\sigma$ parameter
 can take on negatives,
 but when a negative $\sigma$ is passed
-into the Normally-distributed likelihood,
+into the normally-distributed likelihood,
 we are going to get computation errors!
-This is because the scale parameter of a Normal distribution
+This is because the scale parameter of a normal distribution
 can only be positive, and cannot be negative or zero.
 (If it were zero, there would be no randomness.)